 - 1 egg

-- In a large bowl, combine flour, sugar, caraway, salt, and yeast and mix to blend.
+- In a large bowl, combine flour, caraway seeds and salt.

-- Remove from pan and cool until warm before slicing.
+- Remove from the pan and cool before slicing.

 This bread is my contribution to the World Bread Baking Day, 2009 that Zorra is hosting.